 It can be scary trying to build a great data analyst portfolio.
 There are tons of concepts you have learned and plenty you haven’t.
 There are a million project ideas all around and you aren’t sure where to begin.
 So, to get you started I have compiled some tips for you!

-Here are 5 must-do actions that can help you build a great portfolio for a data science role 🛎️
+Here are 5 must-do actions that can help you build a great data analyst portfolio for a role in data analysis 🛎️

 1. Explore Kaggle Datasets for Beginners